A LONG WINTER’S NAP

-Well, it’s that time of year again, here in Manitoba.
-When we batten down the hatches and say goodbye to our neighbors for a few months.
+Well, it’s that time of year again! when we batten down the hatches and say goodbye to our neighbors for a few months.
 When it drops to -30 degrees outside, there’s a choice to be made between socializing and surviving.
 Ha!

 There is something to be said for this cold and stark time of year though.
 The elegant architecture of the trees around us is now on full display.
 Every winter, these graceful sentinels share new patterns from the previous summer’s growth.
 They are a sight to behold as they sway in the wind.

-There is also a certain hush that falls across the land when it is blanketed white with fresh snow.
-Newly fallen snow crystals absorb sound waves resulting in a rather calm quietness in even the most densely populated areas.
+A certain hush that falls across the land, among those trees, when its blanketed white with fresh snow.
+Newly fallen crystals absorb sound waves resulting in a rather calm quietness, a stillness, in even the most densely populated areas.

 Here at The Olenick House, we’ve almost got preparing for our long winter’s nap down to a science.
 Almost.
 It’s difficult to nail down an exact system because every winter is different.
 Some years render more snow than the city plows can handle.
 Other years, it actually becomes too cold to snow that much.
 One remaining constant though is that, at this time of year, it is ALWAYS ridiculously cold.
 Lol The exterior temperature can fluctuate quite a bit which makes keeping an even interior temperature of 72F a challenge.
 Not to mention, when you live in an old house and the winter wind comes whistling through all the cracks!

 Mother Nature can spin her winter yarn however way she wants.
-Darren and I always manage to make things cozy by catering to our senses.
+Here are some easy ways to make things cozy in your winter world by simply catering to your senses.

 Come January, the bleakest time of the year, I also like to fill our rooms with fresh flowers.
 The local stores help to prop up our moods buy filling their floral sections with Spring flowers early.
 I love that, so I tend to add a few bunches of tulips or paperwhites to my shopping cart as I head to the checkout aisle.